top of page

 As previously mentioned, drying wood in winter is essential because burning unseasoned timber is ineffective, unpleasant, and even outright dangerous.

-Unseasoned produces more residue wood, which can lead to chimney blockages and, in turn, an uncontrolled fire.
-If you prefer using this wood, burn it outdoors in a bonfire or fire pit for safety reasons instead of a fireplace.
+Unseasoned wood produces more residue, which can lead to chimney blockages and even fires.
+If you choose it, burn it outdoors in a bonfire or fire pit for safety reasons rather than indoors.

 Equipment To Haul and Store Firewood Easily